CasperCBroeren/ImageMashUpFun/README.md

 - F# data; a package which allows at design time to interact with a data URL
 - Patern matching; a way of handeling cases and checking for aspects of your data.
 - Async in F#; a bit harder then C# TAP but more expressive
+- workflow/pipelying; Instead of declarative processing your flow, 'piping' results after each other is verry comon in F#.
+Partially because it's more immutable focused language

 So the image fun is just modifing pixel data for hillarious effects.
 Up on today I only got a min and max of two images.
 But I try to come up with other ways of modifying images